jcoene/riago/README.md

 ## TODO

-- Support for more operations
+- Support for Riak 2.0 DT operations

 ## License and Credits